-- Caregiver(s)/legal guardians/foster parents/biological parents/adoptive parents/kinship caregivers/family member/natural supports (as applicable or appropriate); - Supervising care manager; - Care manager extenders (e.g., community navigators, community health workers, individuals with lived experience with an I/DD or a TBI, parents or guardians of an individual with an I/DD or a TBI or a behavioral health condition) - Certified peer support specialist employed by the AMH+, CMA, or CIN or Other Partner, as applicable; - Primary care provider; - Behavioral health provider(s); - I/DD and/or TBI providers, as applicable; - Other specialists; - Nutritionists; - Pharmacists and pharmacy techs; - The member's obstetrician/gynecologist (for pregnant women); - In-reach and transition staff, as applicable; - County Child Welfare Worker and guardian ad litem (for members in foster care/adoption assistance); and - Other providers and individuals, as determined by the care manager and member.
+- Caregiver(s)/legal guardians/foster parents/biological parents/adoptive parents/kinship caregivers/family member/natural supports (as applicable or appropriate); - Supervising care manager; - Care manager extenders (e.g., community navigators, community health workers, individuals with lived experience with an I/DD or a TBI, parents or guardians of an individual with an I/DD or a TBI or a behavioral health condition43) - Certified peer support specialist employed by the AMH+, CMA, or CIN or Other Partner, as applicable;44 - Primary care provider; - Behavioral health provider(s); - I/DD and/or TBI providers, as applicable; - Other specialists; - Nutritionists; - Pharmacists and pharmacy techs; - The member's obstetrician/gynecologist (for pregnant women); - Tailored Plan / LME/MCO-based TCL staff (e.g., Transition Coordinator, Complex Care Team, etc.) for TCL participants; - Tailored Plan / LME/MCO-based in-reach and transition staff for individuals who are not participating in TCL, as applicable; - County Child Welfare Worker and guardian ad litem (for members in foster care/adoption assistance); and - Other providers and individuals, as determined by the care manager and member.